bbauska/W3Cx-3of5/README.md

 A collection of connected web pages that are publicly accessible and under a single domain name is referred to as a website.

-Web pages are connected using [Hypertext Transfer Protocol](https://www.lifewire.com/hypertext-transfer-protocol-817944) (HTTP), the coding language that allows you to visit any public web page.
-By clicking a [hyperlink](https://www.lifewire.com/how-do-hyperlinks-work-2483287) or entering a [Uniform Resource Locator](https://www.lifewire.com/what-is-a-url-2626035) (URL), the browser uses this unique address to find and access a web page.
-[Search engines](https://www.lifewire.com/best-search-engines-2483352) like Google make it easy to filter the billions of web pages now populating the web by locating the articles, videos, and other media you want to find based on your search criteria.
+Web pages are connected using <a href="https://www.lifewire.com/hypertext-transfer-protocol-817944">Hypertext Transfer Protocol</a> (HTTP), the coding language that allows you to visit any public web page.
+By clicking a <a href="https://www.lifewire.com/how-do-hyperlinks-work-2483287">hyperlink</a> or entering a <a href="https://www.lifewire.com/what-is-a-url-2626035">Uniform Resource Locator</a> (URL), the browser uses this unique address to find and access a web page. <a href="https://www.lifewire.com/best-search-engines-2483352">Search engines</a> like Google make it easy to filter the billions of web pages now populating the web by locating the articles, videos, and other media you want to find based on your search criteria.

 <div align="right">
   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>

-<h3>Final Verdict: You Can't Have the Web Without the Internet</h3>
+<h4>Final Verdict: You Can't Have the Web Without the Internet</h4>

 Plain and simple, the internet allows access to the World Wide Web.
 Without it, we have no way of accessing the thousands of websites out there.
 For most online needs, however, the web is the easiest to use.
 Each serves an important purpose.

-<h3>Why Accessibility is Important</h3>
+<h4>Why Accessibility is Important</h4>

-*The power of the Web is in its universality.*\
+<i>The power of the Web is in its universality.</ki>
-*Access by everyone regardless of disability is an essential aspect.*\
+<i>Access by everyone regardless of disability is an essential aspect.</i>
-**Tim Berners-Lee, W3C Director and inventor of the World Wide Web**
+<b>Tim Berners-Lee, W3C Director and inventor of the World Wide Web</b>

 The Web has become an essential aspect of our daily lives, and everyone should have access to this technology.
 Web accessibility focuses on ensuring equivalent access for people with disabilities.
 It is increasingly important to many organizations and governments from around the world, and has many business benefits.
 Access to information, including on the Web, is also recognized by the UN Convention on the Rights of Persons with Disabilities (CRPD).

-<h3>Who is impacted?</h3>
+<h4>Who is impacted?</h4>

 Web accessibility addresses all disabilities, including hearing, learning and cognitive, neurological, physical, speech, and visual disabilities.
 Some examples of Web accessibility features include:
 <ul>